Glomus Jugulare Tumor

-Glomus tumors are a group of tumors that develop in glomus cells and tissues.
-Glomus cells are specialized cells that are found in some blood vessels, as well as along nerves.
-They act to detect changes in the bloodstream, such as the presence of a certain chemical or a change in temperature.
+Glomus jugulare tumors, also known as glomus tumors, are a group of tumors that develop in glomus cells and tissues.
+Glomus cells are specialized cells that are found in some blood vessels and along nerves.
+The cells act to detect changes in the bloodstream, such as the presence of a certain chemical or a change in temperature.
 They can also respond to changes by releasing hormones.

 Glomus tumors can form anywhere there are glomus cells.
-The jugular foramen region of the temporal bone in the skull contains many nerve bundles with glomus cells.
-Tumors that arise in this area are called glomus jugulare tumors.
-They form at the top of the jugular vein.
+The underside region of the temporal bone in the skull contains many nerve bundles with glomus cells.
+Tumors that grow in this area are called glomus jugulare tumors because they form at the top of the jugular vein.
 This is the vein that takes blood from the brain back to the heart.

 Glomus tumors, although not often cancerous, can grow extensively and may spread throughout the inside of nerves, along veins and arteries, and inside the ear and the Eustachian tube, which is the connection between the ear and the nose.